-I think it was Muhammad himself who was offended by flatulence, mouth odour etc so he made them into laws.
+It was obviously Muhammad himself that was offended by flatulence, mouth odour etc. so he made them into laws.

 7. Pictures forbidden.
 “Angel” Gabriel informed Muhammad: “We angels do not enter a house which contains a picture or a dog” (4:450)